equalframework/equal-doc/docs/usage/views.md

                                             {
                                                 "type": "field",
                                                 "id": "firstname",	// the identifier of a field is the name of the associated field
-                                                "width": "50%"
+                                                "width": "50%",
                                                 "widget": {
-													"header": true  // the field is a title (scaled 1.5) "view": ""      // in the case of a widget using a view: the view ID (the type of view is implicit in the widget, but can be forced e.g. `list.detailed`)
+													"header": true,  // the field is a title (scaled 1.5) "view": "" ,     // in the case of a widget using a view: the view ID (the type of view is implicit in the widget, but can be forced e.g. `list.detailed`)
         	                                    	"domain": []    // in the case of a widget using a domain },
 												"visible": [
-													['object.field', '=', 'value']		// the visibility of a control can be conditioned (by default it is the rule of the diagram that applies, if it is defined) ...
+													["object.field", "=", "value"]		// the visibility of a control can be conditioned (by default it is the rule of the diagram that applies, if it is defined) ...
-													['user.field', '=', 'value'],
+													["user.field", "=", "value"],
 							   					]		// the names 'object' and 'user' are reserved and are associated with the context }
                                         ]